TRISTAN-ORF/RiboTIE/README.md

 It is observed that, for transcripts featuring a lower number of mapped reads (low coverage and read depth), RIBO-former can miss the exact location of well-known translation initiation sites by several bases.

 **Objective**: Implement a neighborhood searching step that evaluates near-miss predictions when processing a set of top-ranking predictions.
 This information can be included as part of the metadata.

+**Note:** The result table currently includes the feature `dist_from_canonical_TIS`, which can be used quickly identify near-miss TISs.
+In addition, other feature columns like `rpb_in_orf` and `rpb_out_orf` can offer insight on the number of aligned reads along the ORF and transcript.

 ## ✔️ Roadmap